zarpafantasma/corpus_rythmos/I- Scientific_Papers/013-en_US-Rhythmic_Meteorology.md

 \| Inverted \| 1 \| 11% \|

 **Critical finding:** The correlation between (VEL_TOR − VEL_WRN) and Cohen's d is **r = 0.96**.
-This reveals the mechanism: α discriminates when tornadoes exhibit stronger rotation than false alarms—precisely when the framework should work.
+This reveals the mechanism: α discriminates when tornadoes exhibit stronger rotation than false alarms, precisely when the framework should work.

 **F.4.
 FAR Reduction**